Understanding Hypnotherapy; Facts, Myths, and How It Works

 • Yes, it can.

-Your brain isn’t fixed.
+Your brain isn’t fixed, static.

 • Hypnotherapy works by partnering with your mind’s natural ability to restore balance.